THE HIGH-KNEE ONE-HUNDRED

 --El Mercadito, Lincoln NE

 --Leonard Cohen-Songs of Leonard Cohen.
-It just keeps getting better and better.
+It just keeps getting better

 --McCabe and Mrs. Miller.
-Featuring songs from the above LP to appropriately gauzy effect.
+Featuring songs from the above LP to appropriately

 --Bob Dylan-Another Side of Bob Dylan